domhhv/emailcompat/README.md

 1. **Iframe-based preview** - Uses `srcdoc` with strict sandboxing for security.
 This shows how the email renders in a modern browser, not specific email clients.

-2. **Regex-based CSS extraction** - Simple and fast for the MVP.
-Could be upgraded to PostCSS for more robust parsing.
+2. **PostCSS-based CSS extraction** - Uses PostCSS with safe-parser for robust CSS parsing, handling nested rules, @-rules, and malformed CSS gracefully.

 3. **Client-side analysis** - All processing happens in the browser.
 The caniemail data is fetched once and cached.